 |Enrollment: discount amount unspecified||Powered by an app|

 Travelers auto insurance customers looking to save have an option through the company’s IntelliDrive® program.
-Depending on where drivers live, they can earn savings as high as 20 percent.
+Depending on where drivers live, they can earn savings as high as 20%.

 IntelliDrive® participants will be tracked for 90 days through the app, which will generate a star rating.
 How many stars you receive (five is the highest) will impact your rate at your next renewal.

 Don’t miss it!
-With the exception of Washington, D.C., Maryland, Montana, Pennsylvania, and Virginia, riskier driving habits can lead to a increased car insurance rates when using IntelliDrive®.
+With the exception of Washington, D.C., Maryland, Montana, Pennsylvania, and Virginia, riskier driving habits can lead to a increased auto insurance rates when using IntelliDrive®.